thunderclient/thunder-client-support/README.md

 <a name="testing"></a>
 ## Scriptless Testing
+![](https://github.com/rangav/thunder-client-support/blob/master/images/thunder-client-tests.png?raw=true)

-I noticed we need to write lot of boilerplate code in Postman and other clients to do basic testing using scripting like status code equal 200.
+* I noticed we need to write lot of boilerplate code in Postman and other clients to do basic testing using scripting like status code equal 200.
 So I implemented GUI based tests, where you select couple of dropdowns to do most standard tests very easily without any scripting knowledge.

-![](https://github.com/rangav/thunder-client-support/blob/master/images/thunder-client-tests.png?raw=true)
+* **Set Environment Variable** from tests tab is now supported

 <a name="contribution"></a>
 ## Contribution Guidelines
 * As the project is not open source, when you submit feature request or bug, if you know the solution, please submit code sample or a sample project in **node or .Net**, so it will be faster for me to integrate into main project.

+<a name="privacy"></a>
+## Privacy
+* Basic anonymised telemetry data of extension usage is collected using [vscode-extension-telemetry](https://github.com/Microsoft/vscode-extension-telemetry), No Personal or request data is collected.
+You can opt out using VS Code Settings [details here](https://code.visualstudio.com/docs/getstarted/telemetry)
+* There is no backend or cloud sync currently, all the data is stored locally on your computer.